Pece17/IoTBeacon/README.md

 ```

-# 6. Database (Work in progress)
+# 6. Database

-We are using previously installed MariaDB relational database to create our database on the server
+We are using previously installed MariaDB relational database to create our database on the Xubuntu server

 ## 6.1.
 Initializing the database

-Go to address https://www.configserverfirewall.com/ubuntu-linux/enable-mysql-remote-access-ubuntu/ to view the instructions for allowing remote access to Xubuntu MariaDB relational database from all three Raspberry Pis
+Go to address https://www.configserverfirewall.com/ubuntu-linux/enable-mysql-remote-access-ubuntu/ to view the instructions for allowing remote access to MariaDB on the server from all three Raspberry Pis

 Edit ```/etc/mysql/mariadb.conf.d/50-server.cnf``` file